 - Prepare the pork cutlets.
 Cover with plastic wrap and gently pound with a mallet to tenderize the meat.
 Remove the plastic wrap and season both sides with salt and pepper.

-- Pour oil 1/4 inch high in a saute pan.
+- Pour oil ¼ inch high in a saute pan.
 Heat to 350 degrees F.

-- Heat the 1 tbsp vegetable oil in a nonstick pan over medium heat.
+- Heat the 1 tablespoon vegetable oil in a nonstick pan over medium heat.
 Add the sliced onion and saute until translucent, about 5 minutes.
 Pour the dashi sauce mix into the pan.
 Nestle the fried pork cutlets into the bed of onions.
 Top with the sliced green onion.

 - Reduce heat to low and pour the whisked eggs evenly over the pork.
 Cover and cook until the eggs are almost set, about 1 minute.
 Remove from heat and serve immediately with rice.